wamp-proto/wamp-proto/spec/basic.md

 **Strict URIs**

-While above rules are *mandatory*, WAMP *recommends* to follow a stricter URI rule: URI components SHOULD only contain letters, digits and `_`.
+While above rules are *mandatory*, WAMP *recommends* following a stricter URI rule: URI components SHOULD only contain letters, digits and `_`.

 As an example, the following regular expression could be used in Python to check URIs according to above rules: